andreitablan/Java-Technologies/README.md

 ## Laboratory 4
 - **Compulsory:**
  	- Configure a connection pool and a JDBC resource using an administrative tool.
 I used Wildfly.
    	- Create DatSource objects using either JNDI directly or resource injection.
-I created a ResourceInjection Class.
+I created a DatSource Class.
 - **Homework**
 	- Work in progress...